nous-/ccboard/README.md

 # Cboard Cordova - AAC communication board with text-to-speech for mobile devices

-Clone `git clone --recursive git@github.com:nous-/ccboard.git`
+`git clone --recursive git@github.com:nous-/ccboard.git`

 This is a Cordova application that wraps the original [Cboard React application](https://github.com/cboard-org/cboard) to bring native mobile support.
-The Cboard react app is maintained to support Cordova detection, setup and bindings. *(Jul 2019 - React build updates not checked in yet)*
+The Cboard react app is maintained to support Cordova detection, setup and bindings.

 Text-to-speach (TTS) support is provided via [`phonegap-plugin-speech-synthesis`](https://github.com/macdonst/SpeechSynthesisPlugin).
 This plugin bridges the native operating system TTS functionality to browser app, in a way that mimics [W3C Web Speech API](https://developer.mozilla.org/en-US/docs/Web/API/Web_Speech_API): `SpeechSynthesis`.
 It uses the `android.speech.tts.TextToSpeech` interface on Android.